apache/incubator-kie-tools/README.md

-# Kogito Serverless Operator
+# SonataFlow Operator

-The Kogito Serverless Operator defines a set of [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to help users to deploy Kogito Serverless
-Workflow projects on Kubernetes and OpenShift.
+The SonataFlow Operator defines a set of [Kubernetes Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) to help users to deploy SonataFlow projects on Kubernetes and OpenShift.

 Please [visit our official documentation](https://kiegroup.github.io/kogito-docs/serverlessworkflow/latest/cloud/operator/install-serverless-operator.html) to know more.

 ## Available modules for integrations

-If you're a developer, and you are interested in integrating your project or application with the Kogito Serverless Operator ecosystem, this repository provides a few Go Modules described below.
+If you're a developer, and you are interested in integrating your project or application with the SonataFlow Operator ecosystem, this repository provides a few Go Modules described below.

-### Kogito Serverless Operator Types (api)
+### SonataFlow Operator Types (api)

 Every custom resource managed by the operator is exported in the module [api](api).
 You can use it to programmatically create any custom type managed by the operator.